USCGC Eagle (WIX-327): Design

 Eagle is slightly larger than her sister ship Gorch Fock.
 Overall Eagle displaces 1,824 tons.
 The hull is riveted Krupp steel four-tenths of an inch thick (10 mm).
 There are two full-length steel decks with a platform deck below.
 The raised forecastle and quarterdeck are made of quarter inch steel overlaid with 3 in of teak, as are the weather decks.

-Auxiliary propulsion was originally provided by a single Burmeister & Wain diesel with reduction gear producing 750 HP horsepower.
+Auxiliary propulsion was originally provided by a single Burmeister & Wain diesel with reduction gear producing 750 HP.
 She was refitted with a 1000 HP Caterpillar D399 V16 diesel engine in 1980, and again with a 1200 HP MTU 8V 4000 in 2018, providing speeds up to 17 kn under power.

 There are two 320 kW Caterpillar generators that can be run by themselves or in parallel together.
 Eagle has a range of 5450 nmi at her cruising speed of 7.5 kn under diesel power.
 She carries a reverse osmosis system that replenishes the ship's fresh water supply at sea.

 Eagle has a three-masted barque sailing rig, with two masts fully rigged with 'square sails' and one mast with only 'fore-and-aft' sails.
 The large sail area of the 'square sails' provide much of the power while the 'fore-and-aft' sails enable superior maneuverability.
 The ship has over 6 mi of running rigging and approximately 22280 sqft of sail area.
 To protect sails from chafing, Eagle uses baggywrinkle extensively.
 The top three yards of the fore- and main masts are moveable, and are kept lowered when not sailing to lower the ship's center of gravity.
 In addition, the top portion of the fore- and main masts, known as the topgallant masts, may be housed (lowered) by 13 ft when not under sail in order to sail underneath low bridges.
 Eagles fastest point of sail is when her yards are braced sharp (or pivoted as much as they can be) and the relative wind (the wind you feel standing on the ship as it moves) is approximately 5–10 degrees aft of the windward leech of the sail.
 When fully braced, Eagle can sail about 75 degrees off of the true wind.
 Eagles propeller shaft can also be de-clutched from the engine so the propeller can freewheel, thus lessening drag while under sail.

 The main helm station, also known as the triple helm, is connected via mechanical shaft linkage to the steering gear located in the "captain's coffin" on the fantail along with the emergency, or "trick" wheel (also referred to as aft steering).
 Three turns of the main helm station equal one degree of rudder turn.
 That is why six persons are used to steer during heavy weather and while operating in restricted waterways.
 The emergency, or "trick" wheel is a single wheel that turns at a rate of one revolution to one degree of rudder turn.
 It thus requires more force to turn.